Production-bound Nissan Ariya electric vehicle: July debut, due in 2021

 Nissan Leaf e-4orce demo - Las Vegas Motor Speedway, January 2020

-The model is to be built on a new Common Module Family architecture intended specifically for electric vehicles—called CMF-EV internally that will use liquid-cooled battery packs.
+The model is to be built on a new Common Module Family architecture intended specifically for electric vehicles—called CMF-EV internally—that will use liquid-cooled battery packs.
 The platform will also be the basis for future Infiniti models to arrive in the next several years, along with Renault and Mitsubishi models.

 In a May presentation, Nissan reported that it is on track to introduce more than eight “pure EVs” by 2023.
 It listed an “electrification ratio” of 60% for Japan, 23% for China, and 50% for Europe by fiscal year 2023—a ratio that includes e-Power hybrids—with a target of more than one million sales by then.